MohitBhimrajka/doctor-data-scraping/README.md

 ## Acknowledgments
 - Google Gemini API for search capabilities
-- Next.js team for the amazing framework
 - FastAPI team for the efficient backend framework
+- Streamlit team for the intuitive UI framework